 Since the Theoretical Frame functions as the point of view in the research story, elements of the theory or framing perspective are found throughout the rest of the research project.
 This means that the other components of the research story are told from this point of view.
 The perspective of the Theoretical Frame keeps your research story structured and on track.

 The Theoretical Frame component appears in Chapter 1 of thesis and dissertation projects.
-The capstone project includes a Theoretical Framework or Project Framework heading in Chapter 1.
-The framework used to develop a capstone project can be a theory, or it can be related to the type of practical product the project aims to create or implement.
 A literature review project does not have a Theoretical Frame heading.